 Sherwin-Williams' Pura Vida paint collection is not new, but it is enduring.
 Its remarkable staying power has everything to do with its soothing and engaging palette of neutrals inspired by the purest elements in nature.
 “The home is now the ultimate retreat from the world, and color is an easy and effective way to create a personal haven,” says Sue Wadden, director of color marketing at Sherwin-Williams, about the resilience of the Pura Vida line.

-The color collection forgoes bright colors in favor of hues that speak to health and wellness and nature's elements.
+The color collection forgoes bright colors in favor of hues that speak to nature's elements.
 Sherwin-Williams Pura Vida takes inspiration from natural elements, such as stone, alabaster, and sand, as well as natural fibers, such as cotton and jute.
 These elements remind us to live well, be well, and stay well.

 - Color Family: Neutrals in honed and sheered tones, marble hues, warm grays, khaki tones, blushed neutrals

 - Complementary Colors: Look to the undertone of each neutral to find the complementary colors